-Hong Kong braces for busy protest timetable ahead of China National Day
+Hong Kong protesters rebuild "Lennon Walls" ahead of China National Day

 The protests were sparked in June by planned legislation, since withdrawn, that would have allowed the extradition of suspected criminals to mainland China.
 But they have since expanded into a broader pro-democracy movement.

-Saturday is the fifth anniversary of the start of the “Umbrella” protests, student-led demonstrations that gridlocked the city for 79 days in 2014 calling for universal suffrage that failed to wrest concessions from Beijing.
-Thousands of people are expected to rally in the city center in the evening.
+The student-led Umbrella protests that gridlocked the city for 79 days in 2014 failed to wrest concessions from Beijing.

 One of the leaders of those protests, the bespectacled Joshua Wong, 22, said on Saturday he will run for local district council elections in November.